Why Your Daily Walk May Be Making You Really Sore

 The first thing you can do is space out your walks, walking every other day instead of every day.
 You also can use ice, anti-inflammatories, or acetaminophen to treat the pain.

 I also recommend checking your sneakers for wear and tear like cracks in the sole or tread loss.
 Treat your sneakers like tires on a car and replace them when they’re worn out (usually every 6 months or 300-400 miles).
 A good walking sneaker or cross-trainer provides a flexible sole, a well-cushioned insole, and good arch support.

 The Achilles tendon connects the back of your calf muscle to your heel.
 When walking, it helps your foot push off the ground to propel you forward.
 A sudden increase in how often or how far you walk can inflame the tendon, causing pain or tenderness at the back of your heel.

 Like the others, rest, ice, elevation, and anti-inflammatories can help ease the pain.
 I also recommend warming up and stretching all of your leg muscles, but add a wall stretch for your Achilles tendon as well.
 To do this stretch, stand in front of a wall, flex one foot up and place the ball of it against the wall, and lean forward slightly until you feel tension but not pain.

 To prevent it, wear a sneaker that provides a well-cushioned heel or add an insert that elevates the heel to take the tension off the tendon.

 If you’ve noticed more aches and pains, take a well-earned break from today’s walk and make time for self-care and at-home treatment.

-If you still have pain that persists after a few days, call 888-847-8823 to schedule an appointment for evaluation with a Virtua sports medicine specialist.
-For your safety, in-office appointment times are spaced to adhere to social distancing guidelines.
-In addition, video visits using telemedicine technology are available.
+If you still have pain that persists after a few days, schedule an appointment online to consult with a Virtua sports medicine specialist.
+Telehealth visits are also available.